In the world today, it is quickly becoming more and more difficult to afford traditional housing.

 Smaller condos are usually much cheaper than purchasing a house.
 Because condos are smaller than most homes, utilities are typically cheaper as well.

-The price of condos vary by location.
+The price of condos varies by location.
 I recommend checking out Zillow for condos in your area.

 17. Move Back Home

-If you are close with your family, you may be able to move back home for a while.
+If you are close to your family, you may be able to move back home for a while.
 You could offer rent at a significantly discounted rate.

 This might not be a forever housing option, but can be great if you need to save up some money for future housing costs!